Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 After including the quark wavefunction renormalization $Z_q$, which can be determined independently on the lattice~\cite{Martinelli:1994ty}, \eq{rimom} is revised as

-Since $O_\Gamma(z,a)$ is not $O(4)$ covariant, one needs to define the RI/MOM scheme with two scales, one is $\mu_{ R}=\sqrt{p^2_R}$, and the other $p_{ R}^z$.
+Since $O_\Gamma(z,a)$ is not $O(4)$ covariant, one needs to define the RI/MOM scheme with two scales, one is $\mu_{ R}=|p_R|$, and the other $p_{ R}^z$.
 For convenience we simply denote them as $p=p_{ R}$.
 To work in the perturbative region and control the lattice discretization effects that are of order ${\cal O}\big(a^2\mu_{ R}^2, a^2(p_{ R}^z)^2\big)$, one must work in the window $\Lambda_{\rm QCD}\ll \mu_{ R}\ll a^{-1}$, $p_{ R}^z \ll a^{-1}$, which is attainable if the lattice spacing is small enough.

-The $\Lambda^{\Gamma}_0(z,a,p)$ is a linear combination of Dirac matrices that are allowed by the symmetries of space-time and the nonlocal operator $O^B_\Gamma(z,a)$.
-Since the quarks are off-shell, there are also finite mixings with the EOM operators that vanish in on-shell states.
-Therefore, \eq{rimomvertex} in general cannot be satisfied as a matrix equation.
+Since the quarks are off-shell, also finite mixings with the EOM operators can appear.
+As a result, \eq{rimomvertex} in general cannot be satisfied as a matrix equation.
 Instead, one usually needs a projection operator ${\cal P}$ to define the off-shell matrix elements, i.e.

 so as to calculate the renormalization factor $Z_{O_\Gamma}$.